![]() |

 participation and should encourage the employees to use their understanding of the processes and how they can be

 improved (Munro-Faure and Munro-Faure, 1992, pp 291-292).
+The Scorecard at Analog Devices, Inc.

 In 1986 Analog Devices, Inc. (ADI), a mid-sized semiconductor company, hired Art Schneiderman as Vice President